livingcool/doc-ops-agent/README.md

 *   **Frontend**: React, Server-Sent Events (SSE) for live logging
 *   **Vector Store**: FAISS for efficient similarity search

+## Project Vision & Use Cases

+### About This Project

+DocSmith is born from the idea that documentation should be a living, breathing part of the development lifecycle, not an afterthought.
+It acts as an autonomous AI software engineer on your team whose sole responsibility is to keep documentation in sync with the codebase.
+By watching for code changes, understanding their impact, and automatically creating documentation pull requests, DocSmith aims to eliminate the toil of manual documentation and prevent knowledge from becoming stale.

+The core philosophy is "docs-as-code-as-a-service".
+The agent not only writes documentation but also learns from every change it documents, continuously improving its own knowledge base to make future documentation even more accurate and context-aware.

+### Use Cases

+*   **Rapidly Growing Startups:** For fast-moving teams where features are built and shipped quickly, DocSmith ensures that documentation doesn't fall behind, making onboarding new engineers easier and maintaining a clear record of how the product has evolved.
+*   **Open Source Projects:** Maintainers can offload the often-thankless task of documentation.
+DocSmith helps ensure that contributions are properly documented, improving the quality of the project and making it more accessible to new contributors.
+*   **Large Enterprise Teams:** In complex codebases with many contributors, DocSmith can act as a centralized "librarian," ensuring that changes to shared libraries, APIs, or services are consistently documented and communicated across teams.
+*   **Personal Projects:** For solo developers, DocSmith acts as a diligent note-taker, ensuring that you can step away from a project for months and come back to clear, up-to-date documentation that explains your past work.

 ## 3. Prerequisites

 Before you begin, ensure you have the following installed and configured: